n0npax/CV-old/resume.md

 # Marcin Niemira
 ---
-Backend developer, DevOps, SRE, Technical recruiter.
+Backend developer, DevOps, SRE, Cloud engineer, Technical recruiter.

 OSS fan, Linux follower, a geek who lives in a basement but is not afraid of other people.